RedBloodCell1/Learning-Accounting/README.md

 Trial balance VS Balance Sheet
 Cash flow statement Direct and Indirect method

+Study 9: 4.16.26 - 4.50.58 ( 40 Minutes of study)
+How to make cash flow statement
+Key to understanding financial statement
+Closing Entries

+Im officially done with the accounting.
+So i will post it in word what i have write and maybe it will one day be useful for someone.
+See you guys.
+I will continue doing leetcode interview problems.
+I will make a repository just to keep track of what i have done and learned.

 PS: You guys might be wondering where am i?
 Im doing leetcode question so i will not be active in github much, I will finish this accounting today and focus on solving 150 leetcode interview problem and understanding the best solution for each problem.
 See you guys after i finish all the leetcode problem.
 It will be long yeah but i promise it will be worth it and i will be back as a better person.